 - Ageing kidneys.
 There appears to be an age-related decline in kidney function.
 About half of people aged 75 or more have some degree of CKD.
 In most of these cases, the CKD does not progress beyond the moderate stage unless other problems of the kidney develop, such as diabetic kidney disease.

 You are unlikely to feel unwell or have symptoms with mild-to-moderate CKD - that is, stages 1 to 3.
 (However, there may be symptoms of an underlying condition such as kidney pain with certain kidney conditions.)
-CKD is usually diagnosed by the eGFR test before any symptoms develop.
+CKD is usually diagnosed by the estimated glomerular filtration rate (eGFR) test before any symptoms develop.

 Symptoms tend to develop when CKD becomes severe (stage 4) or worse.
 The symptoms at first tend to be vague and nonspecific, such as feeling tired, having less energy than usual, and just not feeling well.
 With more severe CKD, symptoms that may develop include: